MethodsAndPractices/vsteam/.docs/Get-Release.md

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-Get-Release -ProjectName demo | Format-List *
+PS C:\> Get-Release -ProjectName demo | Format-List *
 ```

 This command gets a list of all release s in the demo project.

-The
-pipeline operator (|) passes the data to the Format-List cmdlet, which displays all available properties (*) of the release defintion objects.
+The pipeline operator (|) passes the data to the Format-List cmdlet, which displays all available properties (*) of the release defintion objects.

 ## PARAMETERS